|Task 1||Task 2||Task 3||Task 4||Task 5||Task 6||Task 7||Homework Tasks|

 - To emphasise the compact nature of LED lighting, your unit should be as small as possible.

 - It's dimensions must not exceed 120mm X 70mm X 70mm (H x W x D)

 - The circuit must be built on Stripboard.

 - It should run from a 9V battery, and include a switch to turn the power on and off.

-- Sketch three different ideas for the design of your housing.
+- Sketch three different ideas for the design of your housing, this approach of developing multiple ideas, prevents design fixation.
 You can always make changes later, so don't fixate on details.
 This is about articulating your ideas!

 - To complete the badges you will need to click on the link at the bottom and complete the quiz.
 This will automatically badge your work.

 - You will also need to upload photos of your actual drawings to the silver badge as evidence of your work.

 - You will need to be logged into www.bournetolearn.com to complete the badge.